 The Group encourages employees to actively participate in the decision-making and daily operations of the Group, and is committed to fostering a highly engaged corporate culture.
-In order to pursue innovative game ideas, concepts and designs, the Group has held a creative game design competition for all employees every year since 2016 to collect and select the most attractive and creative designs of original games.
+In order to pursue innovative game ideas, concepts and designs, the Group has held a creative game design competition for all employees to collect and select the most attractive and creative designs of original games.
 The winning employees will receive cash prizes or other prizes.
 If the winning game design is in line with the Group's development strategy and has market potential, the Group will also consider passing the design to game development.
-For example, "Yokai Kitchen (精靈 食肆)" is a game developed from a selected game proposal from participants of the 2017 competition.
-In addition, the Group has held the 7th creative game design competition and the 3rd game programming competition in the FY2022 to stimulate the creativity of all employees, allowing them to demonstrate their strength through the competition and contribute to the Group's research and development of games.
+For example, "Yokai Kitchen (精靈食肆)" is a game developed from a selected game proposal from participants of the 2017 competition.
+In addition, the Group has opened the game ideation channel to all of its employees throughout the year, so as to collect their inspirations and creative ideas and contribute to the Group's research and development of games.